International advocate pulls women into the equation

 About her work

-Fluent in Spanish, French, and English, Christie has carried out gender studies in Cambodia, Ghana, Haiti, and other countries.
+Fluent in Spanish, French, and English, Christie has carried out gender studies in Bolivia, Cambodia, Ecuador, Ghana, Haiti, and other countries.

 In Bangladesh, Christie worked with women in a Muslim community who had learned to process a fungus that grows on compost and sell it as an agricultural disease-prevention agent.
 They were able to perform the work at home.
 Sales of the trichoderma, as the fungus is called, reaped an unexpected benefit beyond just the extra cash.